-On TikTok, #upcycling has over 6 billion views, while #upcycledfashion has over 600 million views, thanks to creators on the platform showing transformation projects that vary from turning a pair of pants into denim cutoffs to a brand-new dress (yes, really).
-There are also niche communities on the app like #sewingtiktok, and #fashiontok, which have rapidly become social media’s answer to Project Runway, thanks to amateur and expert sewers sharing their projects and know-how.
+On TikTok, the #upcycling hashtag has over 9.5 billion views, while the #upcycledfashion hashtag has over 1.3 billion views, thanks to creators on the platform showing transformation projects that vary from turning a pair of pants into denim cutoffs to a brand-new dress (yes, really).
+There are also niche communities on the app, such as #sewingtiktok, as well as the more all-encompassing #fashiontok, all of which have rapidly become social media’s answer to Project Runway, thanks to amateur and expert sewers sharing their projects and know-how.

 Still, as popular as upcycling has become on social media, the practice requires some basic level of sewing and craftsmanship, as sewers must deconstruct old products or materials and then decide what projects are most suitable based on the materials they have available.